bytedance/g3/sphinx/g3proxy/configuration/log/driver/fluentd.rst

 **default**: not set

-.. versionchanged:: 1.7.35
+.. versionchanged:: 1.7.35 switch to use rustls

-   change to use rustls
+.. versionchanged:: 1.11.1 switch to use OpenSSL

 tls_name
 --------